ljdrg/ljdrg.github.io/index.markdown

 This documentation aims at providing an overview over Git, GitHub and GitHub Classroom.

 ## Section: 'Git'
 The first section 'Git' explains what Git and GitHub are and how to set Git up and use it via the terminal.
+If you're already familiar with Git you can skip this section.

 1. [What is Git?](/what_is_git.html)
     1. [Version Control System](/what_is_git.html/#version-control-system)